aimee-mcneil-melville/ToDo-Full-Stack/packages/knex-todo-cli/README.md

 We're building a simple command-line tool to manage our list of todos.
 We're finally at the point of storing our data in a database!
 Woooo!
 We're using the Knex module to talk to our SQLite3 database.

+_Remember: you can always look at the [knex documentation](https://knexjs.org/) when creating your database functionality, especially when building [queries](https://knexjs.org/guide/query-builder.html) or [schema](https://knexjs.org/guide/schema-builder.html)._

 ## Setup